mdmayfield/Linux-XPS-15/Ubuntu MATE 18.04 Installation Notes.md

   - Grid: just <Super> not <Super><Control> for Left Maximize and Right Maximize.
 Top Maximize, Bottom do nothing.
 - Put Linux-XPS-15/custom keymap in ~/.xkb, and add `xkbcomp $HOME/.xkb/custom $DISPLAY` to `~/.xsessionrc`. *Not sure why this seems to work on Ubuntu MATE 18.04 when it does not work on Ubuntu Unity 16.04.*
 - `sudo apt install autokey-gtk`; run Autokey, quit.
 Swap in `autokey/data` for `~/.config/autokey/data`
+- Replace ~/.mozilla/firefox folder with backup from previous installation
+- Add to ~/.profile: `# enable smooth scrolling in Firefox  \n  export MOZ_USE_XINPUT2=1`

 ## To Do: